dwhiffing/fury/content/aar/nf/nf11_aj/body.md

 too directly, and send forces skirting around the W and S flanks of the enemy to look for vulnerable support and recce aircraft.
-Earlier when I was chasing the bombers I had spotted some large aircraft 2/3 of the way to Iceland, and they turn out to be tankers!
+Earlier when I was chasing the bombers I had spotted some large aircraft 2/3 of the way to Iceland, and they turn out to be tankers\!
 Phoenixes work very well on those lumbering targets, even at extreme range, and the Vinson's F-14s try to concentrate on them almost exclusively.
-Of course this means risking the Mig-31s, and some of my pilots never come back, but they claim a whopping 20 tankers (and 1 AWACS!) by the time we disengage.
+Of course this means risking the Mig-31s, and some of my pilots never come back, but they claim a whopping 20 tankers (and 1 AWACS\!) by the time we disengage.
 That's got to put a hole in anyone's air support plans, and I hope they can't just fly in replacements tomorrow to support another bomber wave.

 ESM spots some Be-12 radar up by Iceland, but clouds of Mig-23s and Mig-29s come boiling up any time I get near the island, so I stay the